Indian Key, Florida: Indian raid

-Early in the morning of August 7, 1840, a large party of "Spanish Indians" sneaked onto Indian Key.
-As one man was up, he could raise the alarm after spotting them.
+Early in the morning of August 7, 1840, a large party of "Spanish Indians," led by a man named Chakaika, snuck onto Indian Key.
+The group was spotted and an alarm was raised.
 Most of the 50 to 70 people living on the island were able to escape, but 13 were killed.
 The dead included Dr. Henry Perrine, former United States Consul in Campeche, Mexico, who was waiting at Indian Key until it was safe to take up a 36 sqmi grant on the mainland that Congress had awarded to him.

 The naval base on Tea Table Key had been stripped of personnel for an operation on the southwest coast of the mainland, leaving only the doctor, his patients, and five sailors under a midshipman to look after them.
 This small contingent mounted a couple of cannons on barges and tried to attack the Indians on Indian Key.
 The Indians fired back at the sailors with musket balls loaded in one of the cannons on shore.
 The cannons' recoil on the barges broke them loose, sending them into the water, and the sailors had to retreat.
 The Indians burned the buildings on Indian Key after thoroughly looting them.
 Abandoned by almost all of its civilian population, Indian Key was taken over by the Navy for the duration of the Second Seminole War.